 London is great for food and you’ll find options that suit all budgets.
-From restaurants, high quality fast food, markets, through to cheap meal deals in grocery stores.
+From restaurants, high-quality fast food, markets, through to cheap meal deals in grocery stores.
 There is also tons of competition which helps make businesses keep the prices low.
-This makes it easy to live in London when on a budget and also makes it easy to eat healthy.
+This makes it easy to live in London when on a budget and also makes it easy to eat healthily.

 A lot of people living in London end up living far from where they work.
 This is because they often work quite central in the city, but live a bit out.
 Since I’ve lived in London in three different locations (Shepherd’s Bush), Wood Green and Welling), I’ve had commutes from 45 minutes to one hour thirty each way.

 TFL as well as being expensive is notoriously bad for having delays and network problems.
 They are constantly investing money into the system to maintain existing infrastructure and also build new lines, but if you are living in London it won’t be uncommon for there to be severe delays on a few lines at least a few times a week.
 And in peak hour too!
 This can be extremely frustrating and after living in other major cities including Vienna and Toronto it makes you wonder what TFL is doing with all our money.